usmaanalii/javascript/JavaScript30/analysis.md

 ### ES6 implicit returns

-If a function's sole task is to return something, it's best to use implicit returns, which doesn't need the use of the keyword `return`.
+If a function's sole task is to return something, it's best to use implicit returns, which omits the use of the keyword `return`.

 ``` javascript
 (a, b) => strip(a) > strip(b) ?
 1 : -1
 ```

-This example will used a `ternary operator` to return either 1 or -1.
+This example uses a `ternary operator` to return either 1 or -1.

 [Back to top](#contents)
 *************